 make their mark.
 In 2017, she co-founded WomenLeadLAC to help connect up-and-coming women in management with the County’s top executives.

-She is the 2018 winner of the Clarence A. Dykstra Award for Excellence in Government, presented by the Southern California Chapter of the American Society for Public Administration.
+In recognition of her leadership of the County’s pioneering work in combatting homelessness, she was awarded the Enterprise Community Partners’ Cross-Sector Collaborator of the Year Award in 2018.
+She is also the 2018 winner of the Clarence A. Dykstra Award for Excellence in Government, presented by the Southern California Chapter of the American Society for Public Administration.
 Other professional recognition includes the 2017 Leadership Award from the Asian American Architects and Engineers Association, and honors from the Asian American Employee Association and the Indian American Professional Association.

 She serves on the board of United Way of Greater Los Angeles and is a member of the U.S.-Japan Council.

 Before her current appointment, Sachi served as interim CEO for 10 months beginning in December 2014.
 Previously, she was the Executive Officer for the Board of Supervisors, supporting all administrative services of the Board.